HomeSTM32Interface R307 Fingerprint Module with STM32 (UART Tutorial)

 FTDI Module

-It is used to view the user interactive logs on the serial console.
-Since we only need to send the data from STM32 to FTDI, only the pin PA10 (UART1_TX) is connected to the RX pin of the module.
+We use it to view user interaction logs on the serial console.
+Since we only send data from STM32 to the FTDI, we connect PA10 (UART1_TX) to the module’s RX pin.

 STM32CubeMX Configuration